 “When Jesus left the field, he entered their meeting place.
 There was a man there with a crippled hand.
 They said to Jesus, “Is it legal to heal on the Sabbath?”
 They were baiting him.
 Matthew 12:9-10

 Leaning in is dangerous.
 Especially when it pertains to worldviews and theology.
-We may be enlightened.
-Transformed.
-The pharisees were steeped in the law.
+It can lead to becoming enlightened and transformed.
+Consider the pharisees, who were steeped in the law.
 Since children, they spent their days memorizing God’s word and becoming familiar with Jewish Law.
 They knew the Messiah was coming to fulfill scripture.

-And so proceeded a series of ideological conflicts with the man who claimed to be him.
+Therefore, a series of ideological conflicts proceeded with the man who claimed to be him.
 Certainly, others had claimed that identity before.
-However, Jesus demonstrated authority over things of this world that the others couldn’t.
-And the pieces began to come together.
+Yet, Jesus demonstrated authority over things of this world that the others couldn’t.
+The pieces began to come together.
 But to embrace God’s vision for a new Kingdom meant letting go of the securities found in the earthly one.
 Status.
 Earthly identity.
 Perceived power.
 Relationships.
 Worldview.

 Jesus’ message was intimidating. threatening.
 Everything would change for them if they leaned in.
 So, instead, they tried to push him away.
 With their “weapon.”
 Authority.
 But that didn’t hold power to his.
 Heavenly rooted authority defines earthly ones.